regexyl/notes/Global Talent Visa Preparation.md

 ## Rejection Case Studies

 - [SWE of a Fintech company (Apr '23)](https://discourse.tnvisaforum.org/t/stage-1-exceptional-promise-application-rejected/6754)
-	- The applicant mentioned he boosted a particular feature's speed, but did not mention the **original speed figure** and the magnitude of the change - warning: do not mention insignificant changes.
+	- MC1: The applicant mentioned they boosted a particular feature's speed, but did not mention the **original speed figure** and the magnitude of the change - warning: do not mention insignificant changes.
+	- OC2: The applicant mentioned that